oldfatcrab/PSYCH101/README.md

 - From the Eye to the Cortex
     - the part of the brain that helps to understand things is the cortex
-    - visual cortex taks the light that is coming in, and turns it into shapes
+    - visual cortex takes the light that is coming in, and turns it into shapes

 - Feature Detection
     - How can you tell that a table is square?